 - Poor customer support — Free VPN providers can’t afford to provide the same level of customer support as paid VPN providers.
 This means you might deal with slow response times, limited availability, and a lack of support resources if you encounter issues with your VPN app.

 Free vs. Paid VPNs

-All of the free VPNs on this list include good security features to protect your data and privacy.
-My recommendations come with industry-standard VPN security features like 256-bit AES encryption, a kill switch, a strict no-logs policy, or protection against DNS, IPv6, or WebRTC leaks.
-Some also have advanced tools like full leak protection, RAM-only servers, perfect forward secrecy, and/or full-disk encryption.
+The free VPNs featured on this list include strong security features to safeguard your data and privacy.
+They offer industry-standard protections, including 256-bit AES encryption, a kill switch, and a strict no-logs policy.
+Additionally, some of these VPNs provide advanced tools like full leak protection, RAM-only servers, perfect forward secrecy, and full-disk encryption for enhanced security.

 Here are a few examples — hide.me’s free plan allows torrenting and has good speeds, but it limits you to servers in 5+ countries, 1 connection, and 10 GB per month, while Proton VPN’s free plan allows unlimited data and has strong security and good speeds, but it lacks streaming and P2P support, and it limits you to servers in 3 countries and 1 connection.

 In contrast, upgrading to a top paid VPN will provide you with a much better experience — unlimited data, a large server network, multiple connections, very fast speeds, extra features like split-tunneling and an ad blocker, and full support for streaming and torrenting.
 Plus, most VPNs offer competitive pricing and back each purchase with a 30-day money-back guarantee, so you can test out the product risk-free.